djuseeq/Ch376msc/README.md

 	 // delete the specified file, use first setFileName() function deleteFile();

-	 // repeatedly call this function with getFileName until the return value is TRUE to get the file names in the root dir listDir();// returns FALSE if no more file is in the current directory
+	 // repeatedly call this function with getFileName until the return value is TRUE to get the file names from the current directory
+	 // limited possibility to use with wildcard character e.g. listDir("AB*") will list files with names starting with AB
+	 // listDir("*AB") will not work, wildcard char+string must to be less than 8 character long
+	 // if no argument is passed while calling listDir(), all files will be printed from the current directory listDir();// returns FALSE if no more file is in the current directory

+	 //dirPath = e.g. "/DIR1/DIR2/DIR3"
+	 //CreateDir = 0(open directories if they not exist, don`t create them) or 1(create directories if they do not exist and open them)
+	 //if working in subfolders, before file operations ALWAYS call this function with the full directory path
+	 //limited to 3 subfolders depth (see /src/Ch376msc.h file.
+MAXDIRDEPTH) and 8 character long directory names cd(dirPath,CreateDir);// returns byte value,see example .ino

 	getFreeSectors();// returns unsigned long value
 	getTotalSectors();// returns unsigned long value